Hack-stackOverflow/Hack-stackOverflow/README.md

-Constructive feedbacks about my code are always welcome too. :smiley:
+Constructive feedbacks about my code are always welcomed by us. :smiley: